-If you’re concerned about vaginal bleeding during your pregnancy, even if it is during the first trimester, please do not hesitate to make an appointment with us.
-We can perform a pelvic exam and ultrasound, and we may need to order other diagnostic tests.
-Be prepared for your doctor to ask how much bleeding you’ve had and if you’ve experienced any pain.
-A complete history will be taken.
+If you’re concerned about vaginal bleeding during your pregnancy, even if it is just the first trimester, please do not hesitate to call us.
+We can perform a pelvic exam and ultrasound, and if there is any cause for concern, we can order other diagnostic tests.
+Be prepared for your doctor to ask you for a complete history, including how much bleeding you’ve had, and if you’ve experienced any pain.

 Miscarriage and Vaginal Bleeding

-Miscarriages occur most often in the first 13 weeks of pregnancy.
+Miscarriages are most likely to occur in the first 13 weeks of pregnancy.
 An estimated 1 out of 5 pregnancies will end in miscarriage.

-Many miscarriages present with severe cramping, vaginal bleeding, and/or vaginal bleeding with clots.
-However, some miscarriages don’t involve any cramping, and sometimes, vaginal bleeding occurs on its own without signaling a miscarriage.
+Many miscarriages present with severe cramping and vaginal bleeding, with or without clots.
+However, some miscarriages don’t involve any cramping, and sometimes, bleeding occurs on its own without signaling a miscarriage.

 The bottom line is, if you’re experiencing any bleeding, try not to panic.
 There are many reasons why you may have vaginal bleeding – some are serious, and some are no cause for concern.
 Call us as soon as you can so we can talk about your symptoms.

 Other Causes for Vaginal Bleeding During Pregnancy